 Given a multilinear MP P, a relaxation can be obtained by replacing each multilinear term with its corresponding primal or dual envelope.
-This term-wise fashion of construction relaxations was initially proposed in [26], refined and exploited in a sBB in [33], and further improved in [8].
-As stated earlier, we shall call relaxations constructed with primal envelopes primal relaxations and those constructed with dual envelopes dual relaxations.
+This term-wise fashion of construction relaxations was initially proposed in [27], refined and exploited in a sBB in [34], and further improved in [8].
+We shall call relaxations constructed with primal envelopes primal relaxations and those constructed with dual envelopes dual relaxations.